 While you can approach this summit from Cub Run, we decided to try the shorter approach, taking off from the overlook at Massanutten Resort.
 The hike starts across the road from the parking lot at the top of the overlook.
 We have hiked this trail several times to the first overlook where a geocache is hidden, but this was the first time that we took the hike to the summit.
 Since the last time we did this hike, someone has improved the trail markings.
 You simply follow the blue-blazed trail along the way (some points also have blue signs marked with a “K.K.” and the mileage).
 At around .5 miles, you will come to a junction with another trail that is marked with pink blazes.
 Just stay to the right and continue on the blue-blazed trail.
 At .75 miles, you will come to a small rock outcropping that has a nice view to the west.
 If you continue up the hill past this outcropping, you will continue to walk along the ridge.
 You will see views to the west and east through the trees that will open up at different spots.
 Shortly after 1.5 miles, you will come to the summit, which is marked with a larger outcropping and nice views to the east.
 After taking some time to enjoy the views head back the way you came.
 This trail also connects to Cub Run Road.
-If you are interested in a longer hike (around 8.5 miles out-and-back), you could try this route.

 I do think the views to the east are better than the views to the west on this hike.
 If you wanted to see a nice sunrise, you should get up early to make it to the summit by sunrise.
 If you are a geocacher, there are two caches you could easily reach hiking this trail: